Louiseskinner01/project1-lskinner/README.md

 ### Colour-scheme
 To make the brand stand out I used the branding colours as the base colour theme for the design, this was a simple red, black and white.
 To make the design pop I added two additonal greens and a pink that would be assigned to a specific typography.

-- Primary Colour – Red: This acts as an active colour.
+- Primary colour – Red: This acts as an active colour and also acts as a highlight colour for the footbar icons.
-- Secondary Colour – Dusky Pink rgba(221, 137, 203, 0.681): This is used on conjunction with the variable "Header font" (Pacifico).
+- Secondary colour - Dusky Pink rgba(221, 137, 203, 0.681): This is used on conjunction with the variable "Header font" (Pacifico).
 It is used to draw attention to things like events, online classes and juicing ingredients.
+- Highlight colour: This has been applied to the navigation bar to highlight when the user is hovering over a tab.
+It has also been used as the base colour for the footerbar prior to them being hovered over.
+- Booking-button colour: This colour has been applied to all buttons throughout the website.